-Classical bright-field transmission microscopy allows the observation of unlabeled living cells and tissues and their internal structures and is of increasing interest due to recent experiments on super-resolution using videoenhancement~\cite{Ryc17} and live cell dynamics~\cite{Ryc17b}.
-In order to describe the spectral properties of the observed sample, in the proposed microscope arrangement~\cite{Ryc17,Ryc17b}, the object response is captured by a color digital camera chip sensor.
-As a result of even slight defects of equipment and noises in the optical path, images may suffer from strong distortions which disable an exact and simple data processing and analysis.
-Therefore, the microscope as any standard equipment should be calibrated in order to achieve more accurate representation of the object for further digital processing or visualization.
+As a result of even slight defects of the camera sensor and aberrations in the optical path, images may suffer from strong distortions which disable exact and simple data processing and analysis.
+Therefore, the microscope with the camera should be calibrated as any measurement device in order to achieve a more accurate representation of the object for further digital processing or visualization.